cashapp/cloner/README.md

 4. Repeat from 1 in parallel with 3 but don't start applying transactions until the previous transactions have completed and the checkpoint table has been written to

 Parallel replication can encounter partial failure as in some transactions may be written before the checkpoint table is written to.
 In this case when replication starts over again some transactions are re-applied.
 Fortunately the way we apply a transaction is idempotent.

-## Open sourcing status

-Cloner will be open sourced once all Cash specific features have been removed.

-Only a single Cash specific feature is left: Connecting using a Misk datasource.
-This can probably be replaced with command line flags and support for JKS/JCEKS key stores.